 The biggest mistake that startup businesses make and which eventually leads to their failure is the lack of prioritizing or not prioritizing at all.
 Startup businesses are usually run by a single owner with a stringent budget and handful resources, thus management of all such constraints leads to losing focus of the true goal and the bigger picture.
-All the mismanagement leads to the unimportant tasks taking the place of important tasks, like at the time of sales a business might be emphasizing on cutting cost, or when it might be the time of cutting costs, the business might have been making expenditure.
+All the mismanagement leads to the unimportant tasks taking the place of important tasks, like at the time of sales business might be emphasizing on cutting cost, or when it might be the time of cutting costs, the business might have been making the expenditure.
 All this lack of prioritizing is the biggest mistake that the startup businesses commit which causes their eventual demise.

 Avoiding The Mistake

 If prioritizing was as easy as simply sitting down and doing it, there would be no need of all the debate and the businesses might not fail.
 Rather, it is a difficult thing to do and requires help from successful entrepreneurs prioritize business goals and objectives.
 The lines below give the best ways of prioritizing to avoid startup business failure.

 The process of prioritizing starts with identification of important tasks.
 The mistake committed by businesses is that they consider all the tasks of equal importance, thus give the same priority to all of them, without realizing the facts that some tasks might not be worthy of being important.

 Once the important tasks have been identified, the next task for a business is to shortlist the Most Important tasks from the list.
 A business needs to shortlist the tasks on the basis of their importance in the coming month or quarter.
 For instance, in one month, marketing would be important for the business, thus it would rank high in the priority list compared to inventory management or auditing.
 Therefore, out of the important tasks it is important to shortlist the most important ones.